ethereum/go-ethereum/docs/_interface/peer-to-peer.md

 admin.addTrustedPeer("enode://f4642fa65af50cfdea8fa7414a5def7bb7991478b768e296f5e4a54e8b995de102e0ceae2e826f293c481b5325f89be6d207b003382e18a8ecba66fbaf6416c0@33.4.2.1:30303")
 ```

 ## Summary

 Geth connects to Ethereum Mainnet by default.
 However, this behaviour can be changed using combinations of command line flags and files.
 This page has described the various options available for connecting a Geth node to Ethereum, public testnets and private networks.
+Remember that to connect to a proof-of-stake network (e.g. Ethereum Mainnet, Goerli, Sepolia) a consensus client is also required.